src-d/blog/content/post/review-building-static-analysis-tools.md

 Last but not least, enabling any new *compile time* check can suddenly brake a developer working on existing code, which is clearly unacceptable.
-In order to avoid that, first **a tooling for large-scale code modifications** must be run over whole codebase, before moving those checks to compile time for the rest of the company.
+In order to avoid that, first **a tooling for large-scale code modifications** must be run over the whole codebase, before moving those checks to compile time for the rest of the company.

 And those are ClangMR and JavacFlume — projects that are only briefly mentioned in this insightful paper.